rhymeyang/Se/docs/308B/Chapter05.md

 Computer operating systems (which are generally known as operating systems, or OSs) are large, general-purpose programs that are used to control computer hardware and facilitate the use of software applications.
 Operating systems perform the following functions:

-- **Access to peripheral devices**
-  - The operating system controls and manages access to all devices and adaptors that are connected to the computer.
+- **Access to peripheral devices**<br/>The operating system controls and manages access to all devices and adaptors that are connected to the computer.
 This includes storage devices, display devices, and communications adaptors.
-- **Storage management**
-  - The operating system provides for the orderly storage of information on storage hardware.
+- **Storage management**<br/>The operating system provides for the orderly storage of information on storage hardware.
 For example, operating systems provide file system management for the storage of files and directories on SSDs or hard drives.
-- **Process management**
-  - Operating systems facilitate the existence of multiple processes, some of which will be computer applications and tools.
+- **Process management**<br/>Operating systems facilitate the existence of multiple processes, some of which will be computer applications and tools.
 Operating systems ensure that each process has private memory space and is protected from interference and eavesdropping by other processes.
-- **Resource allocation**
-  - Operating systems facilitate the sharing of resources on a computer such as memory, communications, and display devices.
+- **Resource allocation**<br/> Operating systems facilitate the sharing of resources on a computer such as memory, communications, and display devices.
-- **Communication**
-  - Operating systems facilitate communications with users via peripheral devices and also with other computers through networking.
+- **Communication**<br/>Operating systems facilitate communications with users via peripheral devices and also with other computers through networking.
 Operating systems typically have drivers and tools to facilitate network communications.
-- **Security**
-  - Operating systems restrict access to protected resources through process, user, and device authentication.
+- **Security**<br/>Operating systems restrict access to protected resources through process, user, and device authentication.

 Examples of popular operating systems include Linux, Solaris, macOS, Android, iOS, Chrome OS, and Microsoft Windows.